??

 The Pump House, Theatre & Portwell

-Faringdon Pump HouseThe Pump House is owned by Lord Faringdon (of Buscot House & Estates) and is currently leased to the town.
+Faringdon Pump HouseThe Old Pump House is owned by Lord Faringdon (of Buscot House & Estates) and is currently leased to the town.
+The building itself dates back to the early 19th century and is over a natural spring.

-The building is first recorded as being Faringdon’s first bank (County of Gloucester Bank).
+The building is first recorded as being Faringdon’s first bank – County of Gloucester Bank.
 In the 1880’s it then became the offices of the Eagle Brewery.
 At the start of the First World War in 1914, Lord Faringdon’s grandmother, Lady Violet Henderson, offered the building to the Joint War Committee as an Auxiliary Red Cross Hospital.
-It outgrew itself within only a few months.
+But it outgrew itself within only a few months.
 More…

-The Pump House then remained as a club for ex-servicemen until the lease was taken over by Faringdon Town Council and it became a Community Centre and Community Theatre open to all from 1978-1999.
+The Old Pump House then remained as the Institute and Services Club, a club for ex-servicemen.
+The lease was eventually taken over by Faringdon Town Council and it became a Community Centre and Community Theatre open to all from 1978-1999.

 Refurbished in 2006, it became the home of the Faringdon Town Council offices, the Tourist Information Centre, and the Faringdon Museum.
 The Jubilee Room on the first floor is available for hire for meetings and other activities.